 Why he matters

 Tamir Goodman matters because he made observance operational in public rather than symbolic in private.
-He showed that Jewish commitment could be part of the negotiation itself, not merely a sentimental backstory.
+He showed that Jewish commitment could be part of the negotiation itself, not a sentimental backstory.

 That makes him important well beyond the statistics.
 His life became a durable case study in ambition without surrender.